petrroll/MES/README.md

 * Custom variables support (useful for e.g. constans).
 * Functions with arbitrary number of arguments support.
   * Proof-of-conncept 'if(condition > 0; true-result; false-result)' function.
+  * Support for custom functions with arbitrary argument names.
 * Modular 'Parser-Tokenizer-Expression tree builder' system..
   * Adding matrixes support requires only:
     * Adding some logic to TokenFactory and Parser